 We use and disclose PHI for a variety of reasons.
-To disclose information, we must have your written authorization.
+To disclose information, we must have your written, electronic, or verbal authorization.
 In some instances, the law provides that we are permitted to make some uses/disclosures without your authorization.
-The following offers more description and examples of our potential uses/disclosures of your PHI.
+The following offers more descriptions and examples of our potential uses/disclosures of your PHI.

-Uses and Disclosures Relating to Treatment, Payment, or Health Care Operations
+Uses and Disclosures Relating to Treatment, Payment, or Health Care Operation!!